21 days of Purification Retreat with Berdhanya

 Ayurvedic Clinic Dhanwanthari

-Dr. Shamna Prajith is the director of the Ayurvedic Clinic Dhanwanthari.
-She and her team will facilitate the ayurvedic consultations and panchakarma treatments.
-Treatments are in the resort enfront of the beach.
-Prices are in accord with the type of package you choose and need.
+Dr. Shamna Prajith is an Ayurvedic dr. with 10 years of experience in the art of natural healing.
+As in many ayurvedic traditions, she and her husband had ancestors who passed this beautiful science to them.
+She is the director of the Ayurvedic Clinic Dhanwanthari and the Ayurvedic Clinic on Madhavi Island.
+She and her team will facilitate the Ayurvedic consultations and panchakarma treatments for you.
+Treatments are in the resort on the beach.
 For more information on Dhanwanthari CLinic

 Testimonials